 As a general rule, high blood pressure tends to run in families and is more likely to affect men than women.
 Age and race also play a role.
 In the United States, blacks are twice as likely as whites to have high blood pressure, although the gap begins to narrow around age 44.
 After age 65, black women have the highest incidence of high blood pressure.

 Hypertension is also greatly influenced by diet and lifestyle.
 The link between salt and high blood pressure should be considered.
 For example, people living on the northern islands of Japan eat more salt per capita than anyone else in the world and have the highest incidence of essential hypertension.
-In comparison, people who add no salt to their food show virtually no traces of essential hypertension.
+In comparison, people who add no salt to their food show virtually little or no traces of essential hypertension.

 The majority of all people with high blood pressure are sensitive to salt which means that anything more than the minimal bodily need for salt is too much for them and may increase their blood pressure.
 Other factors that can raise the risk of having high blood pressure include obesity; diabetes; stress; insufficient intake of potassium, calcium, and magnesium; lack of physical activity; and chronic alcohol consumption.
 It has also been shown that birth control pills — specifically those containing estrogen — and also pregnancy can boost blood pressure, as can medications that constrict blood vessels.